reTHINK-project/dev-catalogue/doc/assessment/Readme.md

 }
 ```

-The sourcpackage object returned by the Catalogue is shown below.
+The sourcepackage object returned by the Catalogue is shown below.
 Note that the content of the sourceCode field is not shown below; the size of the Runtime’s source, which is retrieved in the second set of experiments, is approx. 153 kB.

 ```
 {